cole-group/polaris-fegrow/README.md

 Molecules that could not be grown were attempted again by overlaying training structure `complex-79` with the MERS reference, and growing off the pyridine core.

-Finally, the remaining four structures were docked using gnina.
+Finally, the remaining four structures were docked using gnina (one of which was due to a protonation state mis-match between FEgrow and the provided SMILES).